jizzi/keyboard/README.md

 Within the page, there are two parts — the text field, where the typed text appears, and the virtual keyboard beneath.
 The position of the cursor in the text field is shown by a horisontal ellipsis.

-Each moment, there's the right group of keys (highlighted with green background), the wrong group of keys (shown by blue), and the rest of the keyboard (shown by yellow).
+Each moment, there's the right group of keys (highlighted with green background), the wrong group of keys (shown by blue), and the rest of the keyboard (shown by light golden).

 To choose the right group of keys on the virtual keyboard, you need to use the arrow keys on your real keyboard.
 Do not hurry.
 The Anima only sees what you are looking at.
 She won't be able to make a choice, if you do not have a look at each key in the selected group.
 Like if you were contemplating the choice yourself, except that you are not.
 Be patient.
 So, essentially, keep switching the right group of keys, until you are confident which is the right one.
 Do not doubt too much, too.
 There's some sweet spot between self-doubt and haste, which will allow you to move on with reasonable speed, making the right choices.